ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 faults at both devices.
-Multiple operation teams are usually needed to first analyse a large amount of alarms (triggered by the above-mentioned faults) from single network layer (either packet layer or optical layer) independently, then cooperate to locate the probable root cause through manually analyzing multi-layer topology data and service data, thus fault demarcation becomes more complex and time-consuming in multi-layer scenario than in single-layer scenario.
+Multiple operation teams are usually needed to first analyse a large amount of alarms (triggered by the above-mentioned faults) from single network layer (either packet layer or optical layer) independently, then cooperate to locate the Probable Root Cause through manually analyzing multi-layer topology data and service data, thus fault demarcation becomes more complex and time-consuming in multi-layer scenario than in single-layer scenario.

-With the help of network incident management, the management systems first automatically analyze probable root cause of the alarms at each layer and report corresponding network incidents to the multi-layer, multi-domain management system, then such management system comprehensively analyzes the topology relationship and service relationship between the probable root causes of both layers.
-The inner relationship among the alarms will be identified and finally the probable root cause will be located among multiple layers.
+With the help of Network Incident Management, the management systems first automatically analyze Probable Root Cause of the alarms at each layer and report corresponding network incidents to the multi-layer, multi-domain management system, then such management system comprehensively analyzes the topology relationship and service relationship between the Probable Root Causes of both layers.
+The inner relationship among the alarms will be identified and finally the Probable Root Cause will be located among multiple layers.
 By cooperating with the integrated Optical time-domain reflectometer (OTDR) embedded within the network device, we can determine the target optical exchange station before site visits.
 Therefore, the overall fault